bwsw/kafka-spark-influx-csv-analysis/README.md

   }
 }
 ```
-File has 5 sections: 4 of them are mandatory (input, output, processing, databases) and 1 is optional (analysis).
+File has 5 sections: 4 of them are mandatory (input, outputs, processing, databases) and 1 is optional (analysis).
 Sections are described in more detail below (all fields are mandatory).

 ### Input Section
 This section describes how the application will receive data.